- Home

 Long-Range Vision

-The City’s Comprehensive Plan (DOCX) provides long-term vision and direction to guide development and services.
+The City’s Comprehensive Plan provides long-term vision and direction to guide development and services.
 The direction provided by the Comprehensive Plan is aimed at creating desirable places to enhance neighborhoods, encourage new development, and provide services that make the City a desirable place for residents and visitors.

 It is the intent of the Comprehensive Plan to preserve and enhance the public health, safety, and welfare through the management of growth, provision of adequate public services and the protection of natural resources.
 The contents of the Comprehensive Plan generally fall into the following three categories: